 Business Evidence

-Examples of Centralisation / Decentralisation *
+Strengths, weaknesses and examples of Centralisation / Decentralisation *

-* The Centralisation / Decentralisation Business evidence section is for members only.
-Please log in or subscribe to view the Business Evidence of Centralisation / Decentralisation.
+* The business evidence section is for premium members only.
+Please contact us about accessing the Business Evidence.

 Business Application

-Measures of Centralisation / Decentralisation *
+Implementation, success factors and measures of Centralisation / Decentralisation *

-* The Centralisation / Decentralisation Business application section is for members only.
-Please log in or subscribe to view the Business application of Centralisation / Decentralisation.
+* The business application section is for premium members only.
+Please contact us about accessing the Business application.

 Professional Tools

-Centralisation / Decentralisation Videos *
+Centralisation / Decentralisation videos and downloads *

-* The Centralisation / Decentralisation Professional tools section is for members only.
-Please log in or subscribe to view the professional tools of Centralisation / Decentralisation.
+* The professional tools section is for premium members only.
+Please contact us about accessing the professional tools.

 Further Reading

-Centralisation / Decentralisation Web Resources *
+Centralisation / Decentralisation web and print resources *

-Centralisation / Decentralisation References (4 of up to 20) *
+Centralisation / Decentralisation references (4 of up to 20) *

 • Andrews, R., Boyne, G. A., Law, J. and Walker, R. M. (2009) Centralization, Organizational Strategy, and Public Service Performance.
 Journal of Public Administration Research and Theory, Vol. 19(1), pp. 57–80.